wwliao/hclustering/README.md

 # hclustering
-**hclustering** is a Python script plotting the result of hierarchical clustering combined with dendrogram and head map.
+**hclustering** is a Python script plotting the result of hierarchical clustering with dendrogram and heat map.

 ## Dependencies
 It needs Python 2.7 and the packages listed below: